alexandroid000/talks/thesis/talk.md

 . . .

-However, it is **not** complete, for three reasons:
+Limitations:

-> - Does not take into account knowledge about initial conditions
+> - Does not take into account knowledge about initial conditions (within start interval)
 > - Does not allow state splitting during the search (robot state is maintained as one contiguous set of points along the environment boundary)
 > - Does not take into account how some state transitions reduce uncertainty